dotnet/fsharp/README.md

 sh ./build.sh
 ```

-You can then open `FSharp.sln` in your editor of choice.
+After it's finished, open `FSharp.sln` in your editor of choice.

 ### More options and information